aliakbark/flutter-qr-scanner-generator/README.md

-# gismachinetest
+# Flutter QR Scanner | QR Generator | Multi-language English(LTR) and Arabic(RTL)

-A new Flutter application.
+A Flutter application.
+This application can scan and fetch qr code data and generate qr code of given input data.
+Also this application has 2 languages which are English(LTR) and Arabic(RTL).

 ## Getting Started